StakingBridge/azeromonitor/readme.md

 # Monitoring your Aleph Zero Validator on Testnet/Mainnet
-## 💡 *The process is exactly the same for testnet/mainnet, be sure to choose the corresponding file in step 2.*
+## 💡 The process is exactly the same for testnet/mainnet, be sure to choose the corresponding file in step 2

 ### Monitor your CPU, RAM, Network and Aleph Zero Chain stats